ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>--hardware <em>HARDWARE</em></code></dt>
-<dd>The level of hardware isolation for your worker node.
+<dd>Optional: The level of hardware isolation for your worker node.
 Use `dedicated` so that available physical resources are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
-This value is optional.
 For bare metal flavors, specify `dedicated`.</dd>

 <dt><code>--flavor <em>FLAVOR</em></code></dt>
 <dd>Choose a machine type, or flavor, for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud oc flavors (machine-types)` [command](#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>